wga-open/-World-Graphic-Alphabet-WGA-/README.md

 Beginners: Focus on text, peripherally perceiving WGAs to build associations.
 Advanced Users: Use the "X%" button to mask the lower half of the text, shifting focus to WGAs for graphic thinking training.

-##Contribution Guide
+## Contribution Guide
 The WGA project is crucial for human peace and development and urgently requires global collaboration.
 We invite enthusiasts in the following areas:

 ### 1. program development
- ① Optimize WGA Reader: Enhance parsing speed, accuracy, UX. \[Requirements Doc #\] \[Code Repo #\] ② Develop WGA Platform & Input Methods (Keyboard/Touch). \[Requirements Doc #\] ③ Build Browser Extensions for web page WGA display (Next Phase).
+ ① Optimize WGA Reader: Enhance parsing speed, accuracy, UX. [link](doc/图母阅读器修改需求.md) ② Develop WGA Platform & Input Methods (Keyboard/Touch).
+[Requirements Doc](doc/图母平台与输入法.docx) ③ Build Browser Extensions for web page WGA display (Next Phase).
 ④ Explore 2D layout (Discussion Stage)
 ### 2. WGA shape design
-Design more intuitive, memorable, and recognizable shapes for the 600+ WGAs.Single WGA submissions are accepted. \[Download Existing WGA #\]
+Design more intuitive, memorable, and recognizable shapes for the 600+ WGAs.Single WGA submissions are accepted.
+[Download Existing WGA](src/TU(1).rar)
 ### 3. Phrase design (Need lovers from all languages and fields.)
 Create concise, easy-to-understand, unambiguous WGAs combinations for tens of thousands of words.
 Submit solutions for individual words.
-[Word Bank Decomposition Table #]
+[Word Bank Decomposition Table](src/WGA-word.xlsx)
 ### 4. Other Contributions
 *   Translation
 *   Grammar Design